gcopoix/makeSD_mist/README.md

 │       ├── Atari 2600
 │       ├── Next186
 │       └── ...
-└── tools                # required tools for executung this script
+└── tools                # required tools for executing this script
 ```
 It is a good idea to keep these folders as the next run will be much faster (git only needs to update and not clone, the download of the MAME ROMs and the other miscellaneous files can be skipped, ...). \
 This saves more than 10GB of data not being fetched again.